syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the highlighter

-To change the appearance of the highlighter, use the following CSS code:
+To customize the appearance of the highlighter, you can use the following CSS code:

 ```cshtml
 <style>